chains-project/sbom-mc/readme.md

 A swagger documentation of the API is available here:
 > http://localhost:8080/swagger-ui/index.html

-## Add new added values
-The Weaver is designed to be extensible, allowing a user to easily add information their research need.
-Here's how to add an added value:
-1. Go to weaver/addedValue/AddedValueEnum and add the name of your new value.
-2. Fill the three methods of this enumeration with your new added value
-3. Create a new class that extends weaver/addedValue/AbstractAddedValue.
-4. (optional) If you also want to create an aggregated value of your new added value, create a new class that extends your previous new class and implements the "AggregateValue" interface.
-5. Write your internal logic in this new class.

 ## Licensing
 Copyright 2024 SAP SE or an SAP affiliate company and Neo4j Ecosystem Weaver.
 Please see our [LICENSE](LICENSE) for copyright and license information.